JohanVanslembrouck/corolib/examples/why-coroutines/README.md

 ```

 In this implementation, Layer01 and Layer02 use a data member to store the lambda (used as callback function) passed from their calling layer.
-This is a simple implementation: its major disadvantage is that only one RMI can invoked at a time: the first RMI has to return before a second can be called.

 ### p1112-async-callstack-1rmi-queue-cs.cpp

-This variant remedies the problem of p1110-async-callstack-1rmi-queue.cpp by using a callstack variable that is passed from the upper layer (Layer03)
+This variant usses a callstack variable that is passed from the upper layer (Layer03)
 to the lower layer (Layer01) and to the remote object.
 This way, it is possible to find the way back upwards the call stack without relying on a single data member.
 Several RMIs can be invoked one after the other, because they will use a dedicated callstack.